cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 **What is it for?**

-Page Shield customers who want to be alerted when new JS dependencies appear in their zone.
+Page Shield customers who want to be alerted when new JavaScript dependencies appear in their zone.

 **Included with**

-Business and up plans.
+Business plans or higher.

 **What should you do if you receive one?**